LibraryBeales/Census_R/readme.md

 # Digital Scholarship Workshop Series - Census Data in R

 These files support the Census Data in R tutorial, which can be found here. https://librarybeales.github.io/Census_R.
 This tutorial is part of a the CWRU Digital Scholarship Workshop Series.
 You can find a directory of the currently available tutorials here: [https://librarybeales.github.io/dsworkshops/](https://librarybeales.github.io/dsworkshops/)

 ## Run the lesson locally

-If you do not want use the cloud options for running the lessons, you can clone the repo and run it locally in R Studio.
+Currently, the cloud options for running R lessons are slow and problematic.
+HOWEVER!
+Because R is free and open source you can clone the repo and run it locally in R Studio.

 Here are some quick instructions for setting up R and R Studio on your local machine.
-Both pioeces of software are open source and free.
+Again, both pieces of software are open source and free.
 [Installing R and RStudio](https://rstudio-education.github.io/hopr/starting.html)

 ## Authors